 Pennsylvania Waterfalls: Frankfort Mineral Springs Falls in Raccoon Creek State Park

 Raccoon Creek State Park in Beaver County is one of the largest state parks in Pennsylvania.
-While the park is home to miles of hiking trails and a beautiful lake, one of my favorite spots is the beautiful Frankfort Mineral Springs Falls.
+While the park is home to miles of hiking trails, an amazing wildflower reserve, and a beautiful lake, one of my favorite spots is the beautiful Frankfort Mineral Springs Falls.

 Frankfort Mineral Springs Falls is located in the middle of this beautiful state park with the trailhead for the hike just off of Route 18.
 While it’s not as close to downtown Pittsburgh as Fall Run Falls, this corner of Raccoon Creek State Park is located only about 30 miles west of the city and is located just a few miles from Pittsburgh International Airport.

 The spring located adjacent to the falls used to be the focal point of Frankfort House Hotel and Resort.
 First built in the mid-1800s, wealthy visitors would come to the resort to drink from its springs that supposedly cured everything from indigestion to kidney disorders.

 The resort would be upgraded a few times before eventually closing after a devastating fire in the late 1920s.
 The on-site dance hall remained, however, and was used as a social hall and performance venue for several more decades.

 The land on which the resort stood was eventually purchased by the state in the 1960s to expand Raccoon Creek State Park, which had opened in 1945.

 Today, visitors to the area can take a short hike to see part of the ruins of the hotel, the mineral springs, and this beautiful waterfall.

 The Mineral Springs Trail takes visitors from the parking area on Route 18 back to the U-shaped grotto where the falls and spring are located.